Introduction to Sleep Disorders (SLEE5003)

 Respiratory Disturbances and Sleep: Respiratory sleep disturbance has a long history of comment in the literature generally, whereas, understanding of the medical significance of this has been a relatively recent phenomenon.
 This module will present an overview of the types of respiratory disturbances associated with sleep and the clinical presentation and evaluation of these.
 The natural history of sleep disordered breathing changes during the human lifestyle and the concept of a developmental path for sleep apnoea will be discussed.

 Obstructive Sleep Apnoea: OSA has arguably been the most obvious type of sleep disordered breathing throughout history.
 Severe OSA is a major impediment to quality of life and is potentially life-threatening, not only as cause of impairment of day-time function, but as a predisposing factor to cardiovascular disease and stroke.
 OSA will be discussed in terms of its occurrence and polysomnographic identification.
-Reference will be made to OSA throughout life and treatments, however, these will dealt with in more detail in the Sleep and Breathing Units I,II & III.
+Reference will be made to OSA throughout life and treatments, however, these will dealt with in more detail in the Sleep and Breathing Units I,II and III.

 Central Apnoea: The occurrence and identification of central apnoea will be introduced.
 This module will give an overview of the range of this phenomenon from apnoea of infancy to Cheyne-Stokes respiration.

 Introduction to Respiratory Scoring: This module will introduce respiratory scoring, which is very often a major part of scoring a polysomnographic study.
 It will define the guidlines used to identify and mark respiratory events throughout a polysomnographic study using the recommendations taken from the Report of The Academy of Sleep Medicine Task Force.
 The types of devices used to measure respiratory variables will also be discussed.